 - How many different languages are spoken in your ward?

-- What proportion of local people are from Black and Minority Ethnic (BME) communities?
+- What proportion of local people are from Black and Minority Ethnic (BAME) or refugee communities?

-- How many disabled people live in your ward?
+- How many people with disabilities, or who are neurodiverse, live in your ward?

 - How many people commute into the area each day to work?